 Torqeedo Deep Blue

 The Torqeedo Deep Blue is an electric outboard which marks this well-known manufacturer’s first attempt at building a mid-sized outboard, with a 60-watt power output that produces thrust approximately equal to an 80 HP gasoline outboard.
 The advantages of running on all electric are obvious: there’s no exhaust, little noise, no gasoline purchases nor fuel tank to fill, it produces full torque at all speeds, and has no service costs.
-It is an expensive package—although the engine itself lists at under $20,000 you’ll also have to buy a number of $15,000 lithium-ion battery packs—and battery weight (328 pounds per pack) is significant.
+It is an expensive package—although the engine itself lists at under $24,000 you’ll also have to buy lithium-ion batteries ranging from 9,999 to $32,000—and battery weight (between 213 and 612 pounds depending on the battery system you choose) is significant.
 But it’s also a serious leap forward in the world of electric outboards.
-Four battery packs provide five to seven hours of cruising, which gives the Deep Blue range comparable to a gasoline-powered outboard.
+Available batteries include 10 kWh and 40 kWh options, which can provide ranges of up to more than 80 miles at slow speeds and 25 miles running full-tilt.

 See our review and video of the Torqeedo Deep Blue.